dric2018/zindi-arc-agi/README.md

 - Pub.
 LB: 28.846% with baseline setup (pre-sealing)
     - While preparing my code for review, I noticed a mistake in the grid extraction logic `src/model.py - extract_out_grid` that seems to have affected the model's prediction workflow by replacing most of the predicted values with the `DEFAULT_BG_VALUE`.
     - Fixing this bug resulted in a `Pub.
 LB score of 32.382%` (Priv.
 LB: 31.958%)
+    - You can run this experiment with the [cuda-llm-solver.ipynb](/cuda-llm-solver.ipynb) notebook

 ## TODO LIST
 - Try Qwen2.5 with better prompting and an addtion of tool use (specific functions for grid inference)